-A nominal value for carrier output power, carrier frequency and each transmitter characteristic listed in appendix A shall be included in the information supplied to the user by the manufacturer or distributor.
-The manufacturer shall specify the power supply voltage, indicate the audio input signal necessary for rated system deviation and provide sufficient audio input impedance information to enable test personnel to design an impedance matching network for use between the audio generator and transmitter audio input circuits.
+A nominal value for carrier output power, carrier frequency and each transmitter characteristic shall be included in the information supplied to the user by the manufacturer or distributor.
+The manufacturer shall specify the required power supply voltage, indicate the audio input signal necessary for rated system deviation and provide sufficient audio input impedance information to enable test personnel to design an impedance matching network for use between the audio generator and transmitter audio input circuits.